Cory Mills

 Cory Lee Mills (born July 13, 1980) is an American politician, businessman, and Army veteran who has served as the U.S. representative from since 2023.
 A member of the Republican Party, he previously served as a Trump appointee on the Defense Business Board from 2020 to 2021.

 Born and raised in Central Florida, Mills joined the United States Army in 1999 and received the Bronze Star while serving as a U.S. Army sniper during a deployment to Iraq in 2003.
-After working as a military contractor and graduating from American Military University, he co-founded PACEM Solutions International LLC in 2014.
+After working as a military contractor and graduating from American Military University, he co-founded Pacem Solutions International LLC in 2014.
 In December 2020, Mills was appointed to the Defense Business Board by President Donald Trump.
 In February 2021, he resigned from the board upon the request of President Joe Biden.

 In 2022, Mills defeated state representative Anthony Sabatini and six others in the Republican primary for Florida's 7th congressional district.
 He went on to defeat Vice Chair of the Florida Democratic Party Karen Green in the general election.
 After facing minimal opposition in the Republican primary, Mills was re-elected in the 2024 general election.
+Mills lost renomination in the 2026 primary election in part due to him facing multiple investigations involving sexual misconduct and campaign finance violations.

 Early life and education

-Cory Lee Mills was born on July 13, 1980, in Winter Haven, Florida, the son of Teresa (née Pearson) and Christopher Mills.
-He earned an Associate of Arts degree in liberal arts and sciences from Florida State College at Jacksonville, followed by a Bachelor of Science degree in health sciences and a Master of Arts in international relations and conflict resolution from American Military University.
+Cory Lee Mills was born on July 13, 1980 and raised in Auburndale, Florida.
+He earned an associate's degree from Florida State College at Jacksonville, followed by a bachelor's and master's degree from American Military University.